What is a literature review and/or a literature search?

 Tip: click the full screen box under the presentation to make it bigger!

-The Drill Hall Library runs workshops and also hosts workshops run by each of the 3 Universities at Medway.
+The Drill Hall Library runs dropins and also hosts workshops and dropins run by each of the 3 Universities at Medway.
 They are open to students from all 3 universities.

 Slides used in our drop-in workshop sessions will be posted here: